 The budget is one of the aspects of greatest interest for webpages when it comes to developing web applications.
-This is especially the case of recently created webpages and SMEs, as it’s the most attractive option for being present on mobile devices without having to invest the large amount of money required for a native app project.
+This is especially the case of recently created webpages and SMEs, as it’s the most attractive option for being present on mobile devices without having to invest a large amount of money required for a native app project.

 2. Faster access

-If we think about how we use PCs and mobile devices we will come to realise something very significant: most users that choose to use web applications from their mobile devices want to be able to enjoy a quick access and expect the same quality as in the desktop version.
+If we think about how we use PCs and mobile devices we will come to realise something very significant: most users that choose to use web applications from their mobile devices want to be able to enjoy quick access and expect the same quality as in the desktop version.

-However, we’ll logically rely on the fully-featured desktop version if we are to spend a big amount of time on performing certain task.
+However, we’ll logically rely on the fully-featured desktop version if we are to spend a big amount of time on performing a certain task.
 Google Documents is a good example: when writing a text you’ll most probably do so on a PC.
 However, if you want to look something up or write a quick note you’ll go for the web app or the native app − if installed on your device.

 3. You don’t have to care about the OS